-If the complainant or PHA fails to appear at the hearing, the hearing officer may make a determination to postpone the hearing or make a determination that the complainant has waived his or her right to a hearing.
+If the complainant or PSM fails to appear at the hearing, the hearing officer may decide to postpone the hearing or decide that the complainant has waived their right to a hearing.

-Both the complainant and the PHA must be notified of the determination by the hearing officer.
-A determination that the complainant has waived his or her right to a hearing will not constitute a waiver of any right the complainant may have to contest the PHA's disposition of the grievance in an appropriate judicial setting [24 CFR 966.56(c)].
+Both the complainant and the PSM must be notified of the determination by the hearing officer.
+A determination that the complainant has waived their right to a hearing will not constitute a waiver of any right the complainant may have to contest the Hearing Officer's disposition of the grievance in an appropriate judicial setting [24 CFR 966.56(c)].